A Home Away From Home

 We also refresh linens and clean your cat's room daily.
 Our cat boarding area is separated from the dog area to ensure your kitty feels safe and relaxed during their time with us.

-FAQs About Pet Boarding
+FAQs About Pet Boarding in Stockton

 Everyone at Bear Creek Veterinary Hospital is a serious animal lover, and our entire team enjoys caring for and lavishing attention on your pets during their stay with us.

 Here are some frequently asked questions other clients have had about our pet boarding services.

 If you have further questions about boarding, please feel free to contact us!